eure-kai/eure-kai/README.md

 - 👋 Hi, I’m @eure-kai.
-I'm a rising 9th Grader at BCA.
+I'm a freshman at BCA.
 - 👀 Academics I like: Math, Science, Humanities
 - 👀 Other things I like to do: Coding, Playing games, Practicing my instrument
 - 🌱 Python: ✅, Java: 🏫 (learning)